Ayurveda - The Science of Life

-I am a certified Yoga Teacher since 2008 and a Certified Ayurvedic Health Counselor.
-I studied Ayurveda with Dr. Vasant Lad at the Ayurvedic Institute which was a powerful and transforming experience.
+- Certified Ayurvedic Health Counselor since 2022.
+Studied Ayurveda with Dr. Vasant Lad at the Ayurvedic Institute full time for one year which was a powerful and transformational experience.

-Both healing modalities are part of my daily life and I attribute my health and happiness to those natural practices.
+These healing arts are part of my daily life and I attribute my health and happiness to those natural practices by large.

-If you have any questions about Yoga, Ayurveda or what an Ayurvedic Health Consultation with me looks like, please contact me.
+If you have any questions about Yoga, Ayurveda or what an Ayurvedic Health Consultation with me looks like please contact me or

-Yoga means to yoke or unite.
+Yoga means to yoke or to unite.
 To unite the body, mind and consciousness via the breath.

 Yoga is known in the West mostly for its physical postures (asanas) and their benefits for pain- and stress relief, relaxation and better sleep.
 It helps millions of people every day!

 It's traditional meaning according to Patanjali in the ancient Yoga Sutras, Yoga is the cessation of the fluctuation of the mind.

 Yoga is a state of mind.
 The state, when the mind is completely still and undisturbed by inner and outer influences/fluctuations.